 Coleman’s will provide referees for the games.

-The minimum number of players for a 4 vs. 4 Sand Volleyball game is 3 players.
+The minimum number of players for a regulation Sand Volleyball game is 4 players (minimum of 2 women).
 If a team is short the minimum number of players at the start of the game (or before the start of the second game), the game(s) will be considered forfeit(s) and the opposing team will be awarded the win(s).

 VOLLEYBALL FORFEIT EXTENSION TIME:

 If a team does not possess the needed amount of players to start, the opposing team will receive a win for the first game of the match.
 Teams will combine players so the first game may be started on time.
 Teams may continue to finish out the games but the opposing team will still receive the match win.